Network Security Services (NSS)

 When running the certutil command as shown, you will be asked to choose a password.
 That password will protect the NSS database, and will be requested whenever certain changes are made to it.

 In the following examples we will make changes to the pkcs11.txt file inside the NSS database directory.
 The bootstrap process above will have created this file for us already.
 The changes that we will make should be added to the file, and not replace it.
-For example, these are the contents of ~/.pki/nssdb/pkcs11.txt right after the boostrap process:
+For example, these are the contents of ~/.pki/nssdb/pkcs11.txt right after the bootstrap process:

 library=